 Computing Commons.
 The Computing Commons building (CPCOM) provides a "technology hub" that draws together students, faculty, and staff from all disciplines on campus in an environment conducive to maximum creative interaction.
 The building and its facilities have drawn national recognition and acclaim as a model for the support of instruction and research in a technology-based environment.
-The Computing Commons houses a 253-workstation computing site, seven computer classrooms, two Classroom Support Centers, the Customer Assistance Center, a computer store, and the Computing Commons Gallery which is described under Performing and Fine Arts Facilities (see "Computing Commons Gallery," page 30).
+The Computing Commons houses a 254-workstation computing site, seven computer classrooms, one instructor mediated classroom, two Classroom Support Centers, the Customer Assistance Center, the ASU Computer Store, and the Computing Commons Gallery which is described under Performing and Fine Arts Facilities (see "Computing Commons Gallery," page 29).